 Codes and Frequencies

-HINOTCOVE indicates whether the person currently lacks health insurance coverage.
+For sample adults and sample children, HINOTCOVE indicates whether the person currently lacks health insurance coverage.
+Prior to 2019, this variable is available for all persons.

 A code of "yes" in the following bulleted recoded variables means that the person is insured, and thus is not uninsured: